 To create a room under a staircase

-- Select Build> Door> Hinged Door from the menu, then click once on a wall drawn in step 4, above, to place a door at that location.
+Select Build> Door> Hinged Door from the menu, and click on one of the interior walls you just drew to place a door to your room.